Mitsui

-The major companies of the group include Mitsui & Co. (general trading company), Sumitomo Mitsui Banking Corporation, Nippon Paper Industries, Pokka Sapporo Holdings, Toray Industries, Mitsui Chemicals, Isetan Mitsukoshi Holdings, Sumitomo Mitsui Trust Holdings, Mitsui Engineering & Shipbuilding, Mitsui O.S.K.
-Lines and Mitsui Fudosan.
+The major companies of the group include Mitsui & Co. (general trading company), Sumitomo Mitsui Banking Corporation, Nippon Paper Industries, Pokka Sapporo Holdings, Toray Industries, Mitsui Chemicals, Isetan Mitsukoshi Holdings, Sumitomo Mitsui Trust Holdings, Mitsui E&S, Mitsui OSK Lines and Mitsui Fudosan.

 History

 Edo period origins

 Surugacho (Suruga Street) (1856), from One Hundred Famous Views of Edo, by Hiroshige, depicting the Echigoya kimono and money exchange store with Mount Fuji in background.
 Currently, the Mitsui Main Building (三井本館), which houses Sumitomo Mitsui Banking Corporation, Mitsui Fudosan, The Chuo Mitsui Trust and Banking Co. and Mitsui Memorial Museum, is located on the right side of the street.
 Mitsukoshi department store is on the left side.

 Founded by Mitsui Takatoshi (1622-1694), who was the fourth son of a shopkeeper in Matsusaka, in what became Mie prefecture.
 From his shop, called Echigoya (越後屋), Mitsui Takatoshi's father originally sold miso and ran a pawn shop.
 The family would later open a second shop in Edo (modern Tokyo).

 Takatoshi moved to Edo when he was 14 years old, and later his older brother joined him.
 Sent back to Matsusaka by his brother, Takatoshi waited for 24 years until his older brother died before he could take over the family shop, Echigoya.
 He opened a new branch in 1673; a large gofukuya (kimono shop) in Nihonbashi, a district in the heart of Edo.
 The genesis of Mitsui's business was in the Enpō era, which was a nengō meaning "Prolonged Wealth".

 In time, the gofukuya division separated from Mitsui, and became Mitsukoshi.
 Traditionally, gofukuyas provided products made to order; a visit was made to the customer's house (typically a person of high social class or who was successful in business), an order taken, then fulfilled.
 The system of accountancy was called "margin transaction".
 Mitsui changed this by producing products first, then selling them directly at his shop for cash.
 This was then an unfamiliar mode of operation in Japan.
 Even as the shop began providing dry goods to the government of the city of Edo, cash sales were not yet a widespread business practice.

 Edo's government had struck a business deal with Osaka.
 Osaka would sell crops and other material to pay its land tax.
 The money was then sent to Edo—but moving money was dangerous in middle feudal Japan.
 In 1683, the shogunate granted permission for money exchanges (ryōgaeten) to be established in Edo.
 The Mitsui "exchange shops" facilitated transfers while mitigating risks.